Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Abstract

 \section{Abstract}

-This paper investigates the two-timescale transmission design for reconfigurable intelligent surface (RIS)-aided massive multiple-input multiple-output (MIMO) systems, where the beamforming at the base station (BS) is adapted to the rapidly-changing instantaneous channel state information (CSI), while the passive beamforming at the RIS is adapted to the slowly-changing statistical CSI.
-Specifically, we first consider the ideal model with spatial-independent Rician fading channels, which leads to tractable expressions and admits analytical insights including the power scaling laws and the impact of various system parameters.
-Then, we extend to the practical model with spatial-correlated Rician fading channels and consider the electromagnetic interference (EMI) received by the RIS, which is inevitably produced by any uncontrollable sources in the environment.
-Under both models, we first perform the linear minimum mean square error (LMMSE) estimator to estimate the aggregated channel from the users to the BS, then apply the low-complexity maximal ratio combining (MRC) detector, and finally derive the lower bound of the achievable rate in a closed form.
-Besides, a novel gradient ascent-based algorithm is proposed for solving the minimal user rate maximization problem.
-Numerical results validate that the spatial-independent model without EMI can achieve a high accuracy approximation for the practical model when the element spacing of RIS is large and when the EMI is light.
-We also find that with spatial correlation, the RIS could possess a greater capacity to tailor the wireless environment.
-Furthermore, it is shown that integrating RIS into massive MIMO systems brings significant gains when the RIS is deployed close to some cell-edge users, while the gains of using RIS for users distributed over a large area are relatively small.
+This paper investigates the two-timescale transmission scheme for reconfigurable intelligent surface (RIS)-aided massive multiple-input multiple-output (MIMO) systems, where the beamforming at the base station (BS) is adapted to the rapidly-changing instantaneous channel state information (CSI), while the nearly-passive beamforming at the RIS is adapted to the slowly-changing statistical CSI.
+Specifically, we first consider a system model with spatially-independent Rician fading channels, which leads to tractable expressions and offers analytical insights on the power scaling laws and on the impact of various system parameters.
+Then, we analyze a more general system model with spatially-correlated Rician fading channels and consider the impact of electromagnetic interference (EMI) caused by other devices present in the considered environment.
+For both case studies, we apply the linear minimum mean square error (LMMSE) estimator to estimate the aggregated channel from the users to the BS, utilize the low-complexity maximal ratio combining (MRC) detector, and derive a closed-form expression for a lower bound of the achievable rate.
+Besides, {an accelerated} gradient ascent-based algorithm is proposed for solving the minimum user rate maximization problem.
+Numerical results show that, {in the considered setup}, the spatially-independent model without EMI is sufficiently accurate when the inter-distance of the RIS elements is sufficiently large and the EMI is mild.
+In the presence of spatial correlation, we show that an RIS can better tailor the wireless environment.
+Furthermore, it is shown that deploying an RIS in a massive MIMO network brings significant gains when the RIS is deployed close to the cell-edge users.
+On the other hand, the gains obtained by the users distributed over a large area are shown to be modest.